Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-It of course remains to be seen that the linear operator of the transmission problem \eqref{eq:transmissionBVP} defined via Ryzhov's technique of \cite{Ryzh_spec}, which we briefly recall below, is precisely the same operator $A_\e$; the proof of this fact follows easily from \cite{Ryzh_spec} combined with the main estimate of \cite{Schechter}.
+It remains to be seen that the linear operator of the transmission problem \eqref{eq:transmissionBVP} defined via the technique of \cite{Ryzh_spec}, which we briefly recall below, is the same operator $A_\e$; the proof of this fact follows easily by combining \cite{Ryzh_spec} and the main estimate of \cite{Schechter}.